AzureAiDevs/hub/website/2023-aia/2023-04-06-azure-ml-intro/index.md

 tags: ['azure-ai', 'azure-ml', '30-days-of-azure-ai']

 image: https://raw.githubusercontent.com/AzureAiDevs/hub/main/website/static/img/2023-aia/banner-day5.png
 description: "🏁Welcome to day 5 of #30DaysOfAzureAI.
-Learn key Azure ML Concepts with this primer https://azureaidevs.github.io/hub/2023-aia/day5"
+Unlock the power of machine learning with Azure ML!
+Learn about the benefits of cloud computing for ML projects and explore key Azure ML concepts with our primer."
 ---

 import Social from '@site/src/components/social';